lamelyan/blog-hugo/content/posts/machine-learning-ai/index.md

 ## Model marketplace

-You can train your own models, or you can obtain pre-trained models from open marketplaces like [Hugging Face](https://huggingface.co/).
+You can train your models, or you can obtain pre-trained models from open marketplaces like [Hugging Face](https://huggingface.co/).
 These models can be used 'as is' or can be extended to meet specific needs.
 So, you can grab a model from Hugging Face and use it as a starting point.